Cynthia Gregory: Career

 Gregory resigned from ABT in 1991 to pursue a more varied repertoire.
 She continued to perform as a permanent guest artist with Cleveland San Jose Ballet, Dances...Patrelle and Connecticut Ballet Theatre until ending her public performances in 1992.

 Her career included guest performances with leading dance companies of the world, including National Ballet of Canada, Zurich Ballet, San Francisco Ballet, Vienna State Opera Ballet, Ballet Nacional de Cuba, and Stuttgart Ballet.
 She also appeared with Linda Ronstadt in Ronstadt’s music video of “When You Wish Upon a Star.”

 Gregory presently stages classical ballets, coaches and gives master dance classes for dance companies around the world.
 Her choreographic works include her solo to Bach’s “Air on the G String,” as well as a two-minute rock video for Campbell's Soup.
 She has been featured in advertising campaigns for American Express (“Do you know me?
 You know my toes!”), Raytheon, and Rolex.

 Gregory served as Chairman of the Board of Career Transition For Dancers (a not-for-profit organization that provides career counseling, scholarships and other vital services to dancers who, for reasons of age or injury, are making a career change) from 1991 to 2015, when Career Transition For Dancers merged with the Actors Fund of America.

 Since 2008, Gregory has been a member of the board of directors of the Isadora Duncan Dance Foundation, a non-profit organization dedicated to extending the dream, dance legacy and spirit of Isadora Duncan.

-In 2010, Nevada Ballet Theatre announced that Gregory will act as artistic advisor to the professional company and its affiliated academy.
+In September 2010, Nevada Ballet Theatre appointed Gregory as an artistic advisor.
 The Cynthia Gregory Center for Coaching was established at the company's Las Vegas studios.